-Down to the wide variety of climate, Spain has a greater variety of natural vegetation tan any other European country: Around 8,000 species are cataloged.
+Due to its varied climate, Spain has a greater variety of natural vegetation than any other European country; with around 8,000 species catalogued.

 Different parts of Spain.

-In the humid areas of the North, there are deciduoud trees (oak, chestnut, elm, beech and poplar), as well as varieties of pine.
+In the humid areas of the North, there are deciduous trees (oak, chestnut, elm, beech and poplar), as well as varieties of pine.

 In the dry southern region, you can find pine, juniper, and other evergreens, particular the ilex and cork oak, and drought-resistant shrubs.